phpbg/easysync/readme.md

   * Files touched on your server will be uploaded / deleted on your phone
 * Basic auth (login with password)
 * Secure storage of your credentials
+* Preserve timestamps if you use Nextcloud as DAV server

 ## Supported Android phones
 * From Android 8 to latest releases